shubhamsahu03/Password_Manager/README.md

 5. Your Account table (Database used is MYSQL) has columns: Title,Username,URL,Password,Email-ID.
 6. Search Your Passwords by entering the corresponding Title or Username or URL.

+# Dependencies

-Dependencies: pymysql, pbkdf2, secrets, pillow, pyperclip
+pymysql, pbkdf2, secrets, pillow, pyperclip